platformsh/platformsh-docs/docs/src/guides/symfony/integration.md

         yarn encore dev
 ```

-Or if you want to use two different Node versions:
+If you want to use two different Node versions,
+use the following configuration instead:

 ```yaml {location=".platform.app.yaml"}
 hooks: